Corporate Average Fuel Economy (CAFE)

 About Us

-- Evaluate potential technologies to reduce fuel consumption and greenhouse gas emissions
+- Evaluate potential technologies to reduce fuel consumption

 - Define a range of regulatory alternatives for consideration